 In most cases, laser eye surgery is pain-free and completed within 15 minutes for both eyes.
 The results — improved vision without eyeglasses or contact lenses — can usually be seen in as little as 24 hours.
 The goal is to reduce dependence on corrective lenses, although reading or driving glasses may still be needed.
 LASIK can correct nearsightedness, farsightedness and astigmatism.

-If you’re not a good LASIK candidate, a number of other vision correction surgeries are available, such as PRK, DSEK and LASEK laser eye surgery and phakic IOL surgery.
+If you’re not a good LASIK candidate, a number of other vision correction surgeries are available, such as PRK, refractive lens exchange, LASEK laser eye surgery, and phakic IOL surgery.
 Your eye doctor will determine if one of these procedures is suitable for your condition and, if so, which technique is best.

 Want to reduce or eliminate dependence on glasses or contacts.

 Have had a stable eye prescription for at least one year.

 The objective of LASIK surgery